Pacific Energy Wood Stoves Reviews

 My Experience Using a Pacific Energy Stove

 To get a hands-on feel, I spent a weekend at a friend’s house with a Super 27 LE.
-Lighting it was easy—just some kindling and a few small logs, and the fire took off.
-The air wash kept the glass clear, so we could enjoy the flames while sipping hot cocoa.
+Lighting it was easy — just some kindling and a few small logs, and the fire took off.
+The air wash kept the glass clear, so we could enjoy the flames all evening.
 The stove heated their 1,800-square-foot home evenly, and we only needed to add wood every few hours.
-The blower was a nice touch, pushing warm air to the far corners of the house.
+The blower pushed warm air to the far corners of the house.

 One thing I noticed was how responsive the air controls were.
 You can tweak the burn rate to keep things steady, but it took me a couple of tries to get it just right.
-My friend warned me to use seasoned oak, and I’m glad I listened—wet wood would’ve been a hassle.
-Overall, it was a cozy, low-maintenance experience that made me want a Pacific Energy stove in my own home.
+My friend warned me to use seasoned oak, and I’m glad I listened — wet wood would’ve made the glass sooty and reduced efficiency significantly.

 Tips for Getting the Most Out of Your Pacific Energy Stove

 • Use Dry Wood: Stick to seasoned wood with less than 20% moisture.
-It burns cleaner and hotter, saving you fuel and hassle.
+It burns cleaner and hotter, saving you fuel and reducing creosote buildup.

-• Clean Regularly: Wipe down the exterior with a soft cloth to keep it looking sharp.
-At the end of the season, give the firebox and chimney a good cleaning.
+• Clean Regularly: Wipe down the exterior with a soft cloth.
+At the end of the season, clean the firebox and have the chimney swept professionally.

 • Learn Your Air Settings: Spend time adjusting the air controls to find the sweet spot for your home.
 It’s worth the effort for longer, steadier burns.

 • Vent Properly: Make sure your chimney and venting are set up correctly.
-Poor ventilation can cause soot buildup and reduce efficiency.
+Poor ventilation reduces efficiency and causes soot buildup.

 • Consider a Blower: If your model has an optional blower, get it.
-It spreads heat faster and keeps your whole house cozy.
+It spreads heat faster and keeps your whole house cozy without relying solely on radiant heat.

 How to Choose the Right Pacific Energy Stove for You